 We’re often alone in our creative incubation.
 We write alone, we prepare alone, we dream and aspire and muse alone.
 Which is necessary.
 But we have to come out of the cave and find each other.
 Find the collaboration of souls to make work together, to join our creative fires, to find community.

-Recently, Michael Sheen, who we we work with on Masters of Sex, came to the Studio to sit down with to a group of our actors.
+Recently, Michael Sheen, who we have worked with on Masters of Sex, came to the Studio to sit down with to a group of our actors.
 It was communal in that we were all together in the same room, a band of artists looking for connection.
 It was wholly communal in that we found a kindred spirit in Michael, bringing us together in artistic consciousness.

 Michael not only told entertaining stories about his career and his creative origins- for three and a half hours- he shared an intimate narrative about how he came to be who he is as an artist.
 As a band of fellow travelers, we went with him on his fascinating personal journey, and in that, we saw ourselves more honestly.